Why Negative Goals Sabotage Your Success

 - Current goal: “Stop procrastinating on monthly reports”

-- Trigger: Anxiety about the complexity of the task and fear of criticism if not done perfectly
+- Trigger: Anxiety about task complexity and fear of criticism if not done perfectly

 Step 2: Clarify Desired Outcomes

 To reframe effectively, you must clearly define what success actually looks like.
-Ask yourself: “What do I really want, and how will I know when I’ve achieved it?”
-This question shifts attention from what you’re avoiding to what you’re creating.
+Ask yourself: “What do I really want, and how will I know when I have achieved it?”
+This question shifts attention from what you are avoiding to what you are creating.

-Desired outcomes should be SMART (Specific, Measurable, Achievable, Relevant, Time-bound) but PURE (Positive, Under your control, Right size, and Ecological).
-Consider what will indicate success—not just externally visible results but how you’ll feel and what you’ll experience when you achieve your goal.
+Desired outcomes should be SMART (Specific, Measurable, Achievable, Relevant, Time-bound).
+Consider what will indicate success: not just externally visible results but how you will feel and what you will experience when you achieve your goal.

 Example:

-- Desired outcome: “Complete monthly reports with accurate data one day before deadline, feeling confident about the quality of my work”
+- Desired outcome: “Complete monthly reports with accurate data one day before deadline, feeling confident about the quality”

 - Success indicators: Report finished early, minimal revisions needed, reduced stress during preparation